tiiuae/sbomnix/README.md

 overlays, package overrides, nixpkgs config, and system-specific package-set changes can be represented.

-Store-path targets skip nixpkgs metadata because the store path does not identify the nixpkgs source that produced it. `--exclude-meta` disables metadata enrichment.
+Store-path targets skip nixpkgs metadata enrichment because the store path does not identify the nixpkgs source that produced it. `--exclude-meta` disables metadata enrichment.